adamchainz/django-capture-on-commit-callbacks/README.rst

 ``capture_on_commit_callbacks(*, using="default", execute=False)``
 ------------------------------------------------------------------

-Acts as a context manager that captures commit hooks for the given database connection.
+Acts as a context manager that captures ``on_commit`` callbacks for the given database connection.
-It returns the hook function as a list, from where you can call them.
+It returns the list of captured callback functions, from which you can call them.

 All arguments must be passed as keyword arguments.

-``using`` is the alias of the database connection to capture hooks for.
+``using`` is the alias of the database connection to capture callbacks for.

-``execute`` specifies whether to call all the hook functions automatically as the context manager exits.
+``execute`` specifies whether to call all the callbacks automatically as the context manager exits.

 For example, you can test a commit hook that sends an email like so: